ETC-A/etca-spec/extensions/interrupts/README.md

 ## Flags CR

 The following table specifies which flag is associated with which bit in the `FLAGS` CR.
+Unused bits are reserved for future extensions

 | Bit | Flag     |
 |-----|----------|